Meet Your Trustee — Sam Roberson, District 3May 2019

 I go to church, golf and fish.
 I work in my garden and give the results away to people.
 I enjoy doing things for others.

 Q: What made you want to serve on the board?

 When Reginald Scott retired, I was asked if I’d be interested in becoming a trustee.
 I sat in on a meeting and got elected in 2010.
 I’ve been on the board ever since.

 Q: What are you passionate about as a trustee?

-I like being part of the cooperative family.
-When I came on board, I liked that everyone got along with each other, worked together and was involved in the community.
-I like feeling responsible to the members of the cooperative, because they pay their bill and rely on us to furnish a valuable service.
+I like being part of a cooperative family.
+When I came on board, I liked that everyone got along with each other, worked together, and was involved in the community.
+I like feeling responsible to the members of the cooperative because they pay their bills and rely on us to furnish a valuable service.